 A. Following the first full growing season after construction certification, the The applicant must submit annual monitoring reports documenting the progress toward, and achievement of, performance standards for of the replacement wetland during the required monitoring period consistent with the approved monitoring plan.
 The first annual monitoring report must include any pre-construction monitoring data collected required by the local government unit during the previous year.
 The applicant must submit the annual report to the appropriate local government unit on a date determined by the local government unit in accordance with the timelines identified in the approved monitoring plan and prior to any credit deposit request, but no later than December 31.
 The local government unit must ensure that copies of the monitoring report are distributed to the technical evaluation panel.
 For wetland banking projects, the applicant must also submit the annual report to the board's wetland banking administrator.
-The monitoring reports must be submitted annually, or biannually if unless the local government unit determines the sufficient for long-term monitoring of the site, until the local government unit determines the replacement has been successful.
+The monitoring reports must be submitted annually, or biannually if unless the local government unit determines that, after the third full growing season, biannual reports are sufficient an alternative schedule is sufficient for long-term monitoring of the site, until the local government unit determines the replacement has been successful.